alexey-v-paramonov/sc_website/content/en/payment.md

 Some payment methods support automatic crediting of funds, while others require you to notify us after making a payment.

 ## One-Time Payments
-For one-time services (e.g., mobile app development, script creation, technical support, etc.), the payment is deducted once after the service is rendered.
-Before this, you must top up your balance in advance with the required amount.
+For one-time services (e.g., mobile app development, script creation, technical support, etc.), the payment is deducted **once after the service is rendered**.
+Before this, you must **top up your balance in advance** with the required amount.

 ## Subscription Fees
-For subscription-based services, charges are deducted daily in the morning.
+For subscription-based services, charges are deducted **daily** in the morning.
 The cost is calculated as a proportional part of the monthly fee.
 For example, if a service costs 30 USD per month, then with a 30-day month, 30 ÷ 30 = 1 USD will be deducted each day.

 This gives you flexibility to: